 The Cost of Living is Much Cheaper than The US or Europe

 Because Panama is still considered an emerging market, there are many business opportunities for expats.
 No matter where you go in Panama you will spot services or products you wish Panama had but they are not available yet.
 You could cash in by providing that service or product.
-Some real examples in Boquete, we don’t have a good Mexican food restaurant or any BBQ or Chinese food restaurants.

 An online business can be run from anywhere.
 This is one reason expats of all ages are flocking to Panama.